ideaconsult/ambit-docker/README.md

 Check the [examples](examples) for some ready-made solutions or see below for more technical information.

 ## Importing custom datasets
 Some publicly available datasets are automatically downloaded, when their names are recognized in the configuration.
-Currently, these include `nanoreg1` and `nanoreg2`.
+Currently, these include `calibrate`, `nanoreg1` and `nanoreg2`.

 If you have another SQL dump that you want to be imported:
 1. Create a `data_import` subdirectory in the directory with your custom `docker-compose.yml` and `ambit-config.env` files.